 - ⅓ cup milk

-- ¼ cup smooth peanut butter (crunchy would also work)
+- ¼ cup smooth peanut butter or crunchy

 - ¼ cup brown sugar

-- ½ cup whole wheat flour (or sub all-purpose)
+- ½ cup whole wheat flour or all-purpose flour

-- In a large bowl, beat butter and sugar until creamed (by hand or with a stand mixer).
-Stir in bananas, eggs, milk and vanilla until combined.
+- Add the melted butter and sugar to the banana mixture and stir together with a whisk.
+Stir in eggs, milk, and vanilla until combined.

-- Add flours, baking soda, salt and cinnamon and stir until just combined.
-Spread into loaf pan and set aside.
+- Add in the flour, baking soda, salt, and cinnamon, and stir until just combined (don’t overmix).
+Spread into prepared loaf pan and set aside.

-- In a medium bowl, combine peanut butter, sugar, and flour.
-Add just enough oil to make it crumbly like a streusel (I like to use my hands, but you could use a fork or pastry cutter).
+- In a medium bowl, combine peanut butter, brown sugar, and flour.
+Add just enough oil to make it crumbly, like a streusel.
+I like to use my hands to do this, but you could use a fork or pastry cutter if you prefer.
 Stir in chocolate chips.

-- Sprinkle on top of batter in loaf pan and press down gently.
+- Sprinkle the streusel on top of the bread batter in the loaf pan and press down gently.

-- Bake for 45 minutes to 1 hour, until a toothpick comes out clean.
+- Bake for 45 minutes to 1 hour in your preheated oven, until a toothpick comes out clean.

 Recipe adapted from My Recipes.